Information Technology Professional Examination Council: Test sections

 Each question may have several sub-questions, each answered by multiple choice.
 The final portion is composed of two 4-question sets.
 The person must select only one question set depending on their choice of programming language to use (either C programming language or Java programming language).

 Scope

 ITPEC AP Exam

-The ITPEC Applied Information Technology Examination, formerly known as Software Design and Development Engineer Examination, is also loosely based on its Japanese counterpart, the IPA SW Exam, require individuals who have least two years work experience in software development and have the ability to compose internal design and program design sheets, construct effective programs for information systems development projects, and perform a series of processes ranging from unit tests to integrated tests.
+The ITPEC Applied Information Technology Examination, formerly known as Software Design and Development Engineer Examination, is also loosely based on its Japanese counterpart, the IPA SW Exam, require individuals who have at least two years work experience in software development and have the ability to compose internal design and program design sheets, construct effective programs for information systems development projects, and perform a series of processes ranging from unit tests to integrated tests.
 It is conducted once a year in the same venue of the FE Exams.

 The exam is administered for a total of five and a half hours and broken into two parts: